Carrot Cake that’s incredibly moist, perfectly spiced, and topped with tangy cream cheese frosting. Add candied pecans for an extra-delicious finish!

 A cake pan with a liner on the bottom

-7. Unfold the parchment and press it into the bottom of the cake pan.
+5. Unfold and press into the pan.

 Quick Tip